3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

 ## Overview

-GroupChatContext provides a minimalist, mobile-first group chat interface where users can interact with multiple AI bots through text and voice.
-The system enables seamless transitions between text and voice inputs, with full transcription capabilities powered by OpenAI Whisper and LiveKit's WebRTC infrastructure.
-Each bot can be individually configured with custom prompts, processing rules, and tool capabilities.
+GroupChatContext provides a minimalist, mobile-first group chat interface where users can communicate with one or more AI bots through both text and voice.
+The system ensures a seamless transition from text chat to voice chat at any time.
+When a user presses the “voice mode” button, the latest and most capable realtime OpenAI voice model is automatically selected, preserving full context from the ongoing text-based conversation.
+While in voice mode, each exchange between the user and the bot is transcribed in real time and injected into the unified text output, maintaining a consistent history for both text and voice interactions.

-**Key Focus**: All data flows (tools, bots, text, transcriptions) must flow to a unified text output system, both under the hood and in the UI.
-By default, only bot outputs are displayed, but clicking a bot message should reveal the full signal chain:
+By default, only the final outputs from each bot are displayed.
+However, users can expand any bot message to reveal the complete signal chain, which includes:
-- Original input
+- Original user input (text or transcribed voice)
 - Optional pre-processing steps
 - Tool calling logic (if applicable)
-- Tool execution and debugging information
+- Tool execution details and debugging information
-- Optional post-processing
+- Optional post-processing steps
 - Final bot output

+This design ensures that tool usage, pre- and post-processing, and any rework attempts remain available to all users in both text and voice contexts with no gaps in functionality.

 ## Development Direction

-We are no longer building samples or demos.
-Our new default configuration:
+We have shifted our efforts to create a robust production-ready system.
+By default:

-1. **Latest OpenAI Models by Default**:
+1. **Latest OpenAI Models by Default**
-   - Text interactions should always use the latest GPT model (e.g., gpt-4o)
+   - Text interactions use the latest GPT model (e.g., gpt-4o)
-   - Voice interactions should use the latest available realtime model
+   - Voice interactions automatically switch to the newest realtime OpenAI model for an optimal experience

-2. **LiveKit Integration with OpenAI**:
+2. **LiveKit Integration with OpenAI**
-   - For realtime models: Use the MultimodalAgent class with RealtimeModel
+   - For realtime models: Use the MultimodalAgent class with RealtimeModel (e.g., gpt-4o-realtime-preview-yyyy-mm-dd)
-   - Specify the latest model version (e.g., gpt-4o-realtime-preview-yyyy-mm-dd)
-   - For text models: Use the LLM class with latest models (gpt-4o)
+   - For text models: Use the LLM class (e.g., gpt-4o)
-   - Query for the most current model version names at build time
+   - Model versions are dynamically queried at build time to ensure currency

-3. **Single-Bot Experience**:
+3. **Single-Bot Experience**
-   - Default to a single bot powered by the latest OpenAI model
-   - Seamless transition between text and voice interactions with the same bot
+   - A single default bot leverages the latest OpenAI models for both text and voice interactions
-   - Unified history and context across modalities
+   - The system maintains unified context across text and voice so that switching modes is instant and retains conversational history
+   - All message flows (text and transcribed voice) route through the same bot, ensuring a consistent, high-quality exchange

 ## Core Architecture

 ### Component Hierarchy and Relationships

 **Top Level: GroupChatContext**
-- Contains and orchestrates all other components
+- Orchestrates and contains all other components

-**Main Components and Their Relationships:**
+**Main Components and Their Relationships**:
-1. User I/O (Text & Voice)
+1. **User I/O (Text & Voice)**
    - Bidirectional connection with Bot Manager
    - Bidirectional connection with LiveKit Integration

-2. Bot Manager
+2. **Bot Manager**
    - Connected to User I/O
    - Connected to Settings System (bidirectional)
    - Controls Bot Instance Registry

-3. Settings System
+3. **Settings System**
    - Connected to Bot Manager (bidirectional)
    - Connected to Prompt Processor (bidirectional)

-4. LiveKit Integration
+4. **LiveKit Integration**
    - Connected to User I/O
    - Connected to Bot Instance Registry (bidirectional)

-5. Bot Instance Registry
+5. **Bot Instance Registry**
    - Controlled by Bot Manager
    - Connected to LiveKit Integration (bidirectional)
    - Connected to Prompt Processor (bidirectional)
-   - Controls Bot Response Pipeline
+   - Manages the Bot Response Pipeline

-6. Prompt Processor (Pre/Post Hooks)
+6. **Prompt Processor (Pre/Post Hooks)**
    - Connected to Bot Instance Registry (bidirectional)
    - Connected to Settings System (bidirectional)
    - Connected to Reprocessing Control System (bidirectional)

-7. Tool Calling System
+7. **Tool Calling System**
    - Connected to Bot Response Pipeline (bidirectional)

-8. Bot Response Pipeline
+8. **Bot Response Pipeline**
    - Controlled by Bot Instance Registry
    - Connected to Tool Calling System (bidirectional)
    - Connected to Reprocessing Control System (bidirectional)

-9. Reprocessing Control System
+9. **Reprocessing Control System**
    - Connected to Bot Response Pipeline (bidirectional)
    - Connected to Prompt Processor (bidirectional)

 ## Key Components

 ### Core Components
+1. **GroupChatProvider**
-1. **GroupChatProvider** - Top-level context provider managing global state and configuration
+   - Top-level context provider managing global state, including user and bot data
+2. **BotRegistry**
-2. **BotRegistry** - Manages available and active bots with their configurations
+   - Manages the set of available bots and their configurations
+3. **MessageProcessor**
-3. **MessageProcessor** - Central message handling pipeline for routing and sequencing
+   - Central message-handling pipeline for routing and sequencing

 ### Input/Output Components
+1. **ChatInterface**
-1. **ChatInterface** - Minimal, mobile-first UI with text input and microphone toggle
+   - Minimal, mobile-first UI supporting text input and a “voice mode” toggle
+2. **LiveKitService**
-2. **LiveKitService** - Wraps LiveKit's WebRTC infrastructure for high-quality voice communication
+   - Wraps LiveKit’s WebRTC functionalities for high-quality voice streaming and automatic transcription
+3. **BotResponseRenderer**
-3. **BotResponseRenderer** - Renders bot responses with appropriate styling and animations
+   - Displays bot responses with a collapsible view for advanced debugging and signal chain exploration

 ### Configuration Components
+1. **GroupSettingsPanel**
-1. **GroupSettingsPanel** - Global chat settings UI for bot selection, response mode configuration, and processing settings
+   - Global chat settings panel controlling bot selections, response configurations, and advanced processing
+2. **BotConfigPanel**
-2. **BotConfigPanel** - Per-bot configuration for prompts, tools, and processing settings (pre/post-processing, reprocessing)
+   - Per-bot configuration, including prompts, tools, and pre/post-processing rules
-3. **PromptEditor** - Advanced prompt editing with pre/post-processing support
+3. **PromptEditor**
+   - Advanced configuration interface for refining prompts and hooking into reprocessing logic

 ## Signal Chain Logging System